Advertiser Disclosure

 When You Should Choose a Savings Account

 A savings account is better for the long-term investor who wants to build wealth.
-You can get a 4.00% bonus with Current, and while most banks can’t compete with that rate, every financial institution provides better interest rates for savings accounts than checking accounts.
+You can even get a 4.00% bonus with some online platforms, and while most banks can’t compete with that rate, every financial institution provides better interest rates for savings accounts than checking accounts.
 Emergency expenses, vacation savings, and stash money for a down payment should go into separate savings accounts.

 Is There an Advantage to Having Both a Checking and Savings Account?